Creeslough: The 10 lives cut short in Co Donegal village tragedy

 She was visiting her boyfriend’s apartment above the Applegreen service station.
 He was also injured.

-Local councillor John Shaamais O Fearraigh said his daughter was a friend of Ms Gallagher.
+Local councillor John Sheamais O Fearraigh said his daughter was a friend of Ms Gallagher.

 He told RTE: “Jessica was a lovely girl, very bubbly.